Fleabane (Conyza species)

 Rate: 500 mL in 100 L of water

-Comments: Spot spray: Commercial and industrial areas, rights of way, pastures and non-crop areas
+Comments: Spot spray: Commercial and industrial areas, forest plantations, rights-of-way and other non-agricultural areas.

 Withholding period: Variable, up to 16 weeks, see label for more information.